wp-plugins/zedity/readme.txt

 **Here is an example of Zedity (1.0 free version) in action:**
 [youtube https://www.youtube.com/watch?v=7FyhGvPwMvg&rel=0]

->WordPress 3.9 COMPATIBILITY: Zedity (3.1.2+) is fully compatible with WP3.9, please make sure to upgrade to the latest Zedity version.
+>WordPress 3.9 COMPATIBILE: Zedity (3.1.2+) is fully compatible with WP3.9.
+We recommend to upgrade always to the latest Zedity version available.

 **All about Zedity...**